top of page

 And he’d found himself entangled in it for what?
 Lust?
 To feel wanted again?
 To be wrapped up in the excitement of something new?

 Right now, he was seeing it for what it was.
-He'd been weak and stupid and naïve.
+He’d been weak and stupid and naïve.
 At first, it had been nothing but a bit of harmless fun.
-But as feelings started to get in the way, the hole Jonny had found himself in had only gotten deeper and deeper.
+But as feelings had got in the way, the hole Jonny found himself in had only got deeper and deeper.
 His white lies had grown like a fungal infection and by the end, they were obvious and ugly, growing as they fed on his acts of deception and greed.

 Nine months it had gone on for.